 10. Gyms will be subject to inspection by health departments to ensure they are adhering to the aforementioned guidelines

 When will gyms reopen?
 And how much will gym memberships cost now?

-Due to the new guidelines set by Governor Cuomo and health care officials, safety protocols, and distancing regulations, many gyms will not be able to open on August 24th.
-Before reopening, all gyms are prioritizing the health, safety, and wellbeing of their clients.
-Due to new protocols, prices of gym memberships may change.
+Due to the new guidelines set by Governor Cuomo and health care officials, safety protocols, and distancing regulations, many gyms opened around August 24th.
+Before reopening, all gyms worked to prioritize the health, safety, and wellbeing of their clients.
+Due to new protocols, the prices of gym memberships may change.
 Many gyms that are not changing their monthly pricing are offering either free trials or reduced initiation fees to accommodate new members.

 Below is a list of updated information regarding some of the most popular gyms in New York City.